Humble Contributions to the Peoples' History

 Coming to Full Circle

-My mother had lost her poodle, Jossie, to a long illness and had grieved for many weeks when a friend suggested that she adopt another dog and recommended the Bosler Humane Society, an animal shelter not too far from their home in Westboro, Massachusetts.
-Organized just a few years before, the shelter cared for abandoned and abused animals.
-Elaine Bosler, founder, guided my parents to a dog who she thought would be perfect for them: Suzie, a chocolate miniature poodle.
-Her former owner could no longer keep her for reasons that seemed mysterious.
-Her former owner treated Suzie well and had knitted her six matching coat and hat outfits and had even bought her sweaters, wraps and a plaid raincoat.
+My mother had lost her poodle, Jossie, to a long illness, and she grieved for many weeks before a friend suggested that she adopt another dog and recommended the Bosler Humane Society, an animal shelter not far from their home in Westboro, Massachusetts.
+The shelter cared for abandoned and abused animals.
+Elaine Bosler, the founder, guided my parents to a dog that she thought would be perfect for them: Suzie, a chocolate, miniature poodle.
+The former owner could no longer keep her for mysterious reasons but treated Suzie well and had knitted her six matching coat and hat outfits and had even bought her sweaters, wraps and a plaid raincoat.
 Suzie came with an entire wardrobe!

 Suzie fit right in with her adopted family and became my mother’s constant companion.
 Mom would occasionally dress Suzie in her little outfits.
-Suzie was always present family events as Mom and Dad took her everywhere with them.
-All the grandchildren loved Suzie.
+Suzie was always present at family events as Mom and Dad took her everywhere.
+The grandchildren loved Suzie.

 My parents eventually moved back to Pennsylvania and settled in the same town where we lived.
 My father and I cared for Mom in the last stages of cancer.
 Suzie remained vigil at her bedside and was with Mom during her last moments.